 Fortunately, Heiress’ birth brought the couple closer.
-In 2017, the couple reconciled, and in 2019, the couple made an appearance on Jada Pinkett Smith’s Facebook Live series, Red Table Talk.
+In 2017, the couple reconciled, and in 2019, the couple appeared on Jada Pinkett Smith’s Facebook Live series, Red Table Talk.

 T.I. and Tiny Net Worth

 Rapper and record producer T.I. has quite a jaw-dropping net worth.
-The “Rubberband Man” singer has an estimated net worth of $50 million.
-His singer-songwriter wife, Tameka “Tiny” Cottle, has a net worth of $5 million.
-Together, the power couple has a combined net worth of $55 million.
+The “Rubberband Man” singer has an estimated net worth of USD 50 million.
+His singer-songwriter wife, Tameka “Tiny” Cottle, has a net worth of USD 5 million.
+The power couple has a combined net worth of USD 55 million.

 T.I. and Tiny have three children together.
 T.I. has three children born from his previous relationships, and Tiny has one child from her past hookup.

 The happy couple welcomed their son Clifford “King” Joseph Harris III on August 25, 2004.
-Following the footsteps of his famous father, King is working hard to establish himself in the field of rap and hip-hop.
+Following in his famous father’s footsteps, King is working hard to establish himself in the field of rap and hip-hop.

 Three years after welcoming their son, T.I. and Tiny became ecstatic since they were expecting the birth of their daughter.
 But, unfortunately, Tiny’s pregnancy ended on a tragic note as her daughter Leyah Amore Harris was stillborn.